Back to all posts

 It is especially strong for solo remote workers and people whose month includes networking, dating, dinners, founder meetings, creative work, or a lot of outside-the-apartment time.

-Condesa is the better fit if you:
+Condesa is the better fit when you:

 • want parks as part of your daily routine